 Juveniles held in drug treatment or mental health facilities.
 CJRP does not include facilities exclusively intended for drug or mental health treatment even though such facilities may house some offenders.
 There may, however, be numerous juveniles in residential placement captured by CJRP that were receiving such treatment.

 Every effort is made to present the best, most accurate data in this application.
 From time to time this will result in changes to the data displayed for back years.
 For example, the rate statistics would change when revised population data are used in the rate calculations.
 When data were processed prior to the inclusion of 2003 data, errors were discovered in the 1997 and 1999 data files.
 In order to make the data compatible across all years, 1997 and 1999 data have been revised.
-The revisions did not have an equal impact on all States, but the result was a drop of about 1% in the total count of juvenile offenders in custody nationwide.
+The revisions did not have an equal impact on all States, but the result was a drop of about 1% in the total count of juvenile offenders in placement nationwide.
 Users who have printed or downloaded tables with 1997 or 1999 data may wish to capture that information with the revised data.

 With the release of the 2010 Census of Juveniles in Residential Placement data, counts of youth held in tribal facilities are not included in Easy Access to the Census of Juveniles in Residential Placement.
 As a result, U.S. totals across all years only include data from publicly and privately operated juvenile facilities and, thus, are reduced by the small number of youth in tribal facilities.
 There have been approximately 150 youth in tribal facilities on average.